Estonia, Narva, Paldinski, July 2018

 In your own house, in your own bed: in the morning you wake up and suddenly you are in a different country.
 This experience seems impossible but it happened to many.

-The dissolution of the Sovjet Union on the 26 of December 1991 created a tremendous change in the personal lives of many.
+The dissolution of the Soviet Union on the 26 of December 1991 created a tremendous change in the personal lives of many.
 I have often wondered how such an event would feel.
 What would I have done then if I had been here at that time?
 And also: would I have been able to abandon my original identity so closely linked to my language in this new situation.

 Suddenly the great motherland vanished, the whole structure of society was turned upside down and all the underlying tensions so artfully covered up (and systematically denied) by the totalitarian regime led by dictators like Stalin became visible in full light.
 And I would have been caught in the middle.

-The scars from the past totalitarian regime still remain painfully visible in all former East block countries but most of all in those that were absorbed inside the Sovjet Union (which was the successor to the equally repressive Empire of the Tsars).
-There are scars in the landscape, particularly the buildings but the real scars I think are inside peoples heads.
+The scars from the past totalitarian regime still remain painfully visible in all former East block countries but most of all in those that were absorbed inside the Soviet Union (which was the successor to the equally repressive Empire of the Tsars).
+There are scars in the landscape, particularly the buildings but the real scars I think are inside people’s heads.

-Where in countries like Poland and Litowania always a strong national feeling and a remembrance of a national past was deeply rooted this was far less the case in countries like Ukraine, Belarus and Modavia where a majority was already forgetting they were not uniform standardized Sovjet Russians but shared a different cultural identity.
-Estonia had a brief period of independence in the beginning of the 20 th century but was always ruled by Denmark, Sweden, German knights and then Russia.
-For the Estonians living in the semi dark had become a second nature.
+Where in countries like Poland and Lithuania always a strong national feeling and a remembrance of a national past was deeply rooted this was far less the case in countries like Ukraine, Belarus, and Modavia where a majority was already forgetting they were not uniform standardized Sovjet Russians but shared a different cultural identity.
+Estonia had a brief period of independence at the beginning of the 20 th century but was always ruled by Denmark, Sweden, German knights and then Russia.
+For the Estonians living in the semi-dark had become second nature.